Back

 Senderiz 33, 32857, Lobeira, Spain

-Sende is located in a 20-inhabitant village in the Parque Natural del Xurés in northern Spain.
-The coliving sits in a unique cross-border location with Portugal's only national park directly in front and Galician forests behind.
-The natural setting offers spectacular mountain views and access to pristine wilderness areas.
+Sende is located in a 20-inhabitant village in the Parque Natural del Xurés in Galicia, northern Spain.
+The coliving sits in a unique cross-border position with Portugal's only national park directly in front and Galician forests behind, offering spectacular mountain views and access to pristine wilderness.

 20-inhabitant village with local shop, 2 restaurants, 3 nearby bakeries